 Tsukamoto (Haze, Nightmare Detective 2, Kotoko) is known for doing just about everything himself, including screenplay and story.
-Soseiji marks one of the few times he worked with existing material.
-Soseiji is based upon a short story by famed Japanese writer Edogawa Rampo, a match made in heaven.
+Gemini marks one of the few times he worked with existing material.
+Gemini is based upon a short story by famed Japanese writer Edogawa Rampo, a match made in heaven.
 Rampo's dark and twisted tales form an ideal basis for Tsukamoto's vibrant and energetic style.
-With Soseiji Tsukamoto created the perfect middle ground for the two styles to merge and grow into something completely unique.
+With Gemini Tsukamoto created the perfect middle ground for the two styles to merge and grow into something completely unique.

 Life in the slums stands in heavy contrast with Yukio's upper class life.
 The slums are a rotten neighborhood where criminals run amok and disease breeds freely.
 When a woman with the plague finds her way to Yukio's doctor's practice, she brings an unexpected visitor with her.
 The two worlds start to mingle and in no time Yukio sees his world collapsing from under his feet.
 It's the start of a strange love triangle that quickly takes on grotesque forms.